 Dental Crowns And Bridges After-care Instructions

-Once your dental crown is ready, the dentist will cement it into place.
+Once your dental crown is ready, the Dentist in Fairbanks, AK will cement it into place.
 However, it’s important to avoid the following items for at least 24 hours after the crown is placed:

 - Sticky foods